Superconductivity-enhanced spin pumping: Role of Andreev resonances

+{\it 3D geometry}.---Due to the translation symmetry on the interfaces, the full 3D scattering problem can be inferred from our scattering matrix given in Eq.~\eqref{fsm}.
+As we have mentioned earlier, the wave number for the electron and hole propagating at energy $\varepsilon$ is given by

+where $E_n$ is the transverse energy of the incident electron or hole.
+Here, the channel number index $n$ is considered to distinguish QPs propagating through different channels at energy $\varepsilon$.
+The multichannel effective conductance is obtained by summing over all the channels present at energy $\varepsilon$.
+We consider $N(\varepsilon)$ to denote the total number of such channels.
+In Fig.~\ref{3D}, we have shown normalized effective conductance for multichannel case in the presence of interface barrier potential.

 {\it Dynamic generation of triplet Cooper pairs}---We utilize a heuristic argument to describe the triplet pairing generation in our setup.
-For a thin S layer, $d_S\sim\xi_0$, QPs with the resonant energies can escape the $N$ layer either by tunnelling through the S layer or forming Cooper pairs inside the S layer which is due to the s-wave pairing order of the S. For the latter case, one can obtain~\cite{Eschrig0} the Cooper pair containing the spin-dependent phases as follows:
+For a thin S layer, $d_S\sim\xi_0$, QPs with the resonant energies can escape the $N$ layer either by tunnelling through the S layer or forming Cooper pairs inside the S layer.
+For the latter case, the Cooper pairs contain the spin\textendash dependent phases as follows \cite{Eschrig0}: